 A problem facing providers and consumers alike is the astonishing array of financial products and services that are available today.

 From the provider's point of view, it is increasingly difficult to understand one's clients when many (or most) of their financial transactions take place elsewhere.

 From the customer's point of view, this greater choice provides various benefits.
 First, there are more products to choose from, and this increases the likelihood that people will be able to find a product that suits their needs.
 Second, competition means a demand-driven market and lower prices.

 But making good decisions can be difficult and stressful.
 People are notoriously choice averse: when faced with too many choices, most of us will refuse to choose anything and leave empty handed.

 Part of the problem is that not only are there many options, but also that, for the majority of adults in the contemporary world, individuals have far more freedom to choose than they used to.
+This means we have to choose more often, creating stress and eating into our precious time.

 Often the freedom of greater choice can be marred by the burden of having to choose.
-The anthropologist Daniel Miller coined the term "the burden of self-creation" to explain this contradiction.
+The anthropologist Daniel Miller coined the term "the burden of self-creation" to explain this contradiction.xi

 We have more freedom than ever before to shape our own identities, and we use consumer products to do so.
 But the task of choosing, of sorting out what matters from what doesn't, can be daunting.

 Freedom of choice therefore has both positive and negative aspects from the viewpoint of human psychology.
 This contradiction affects all consumers in their daily choices, but can be particularly difficult for consumers choosing financial products, where a lack of financial literacy often makes choice more difficult for consumers.

 This conundrum is well understood within consumer finance industries.
 One only has to talk with, say, a person designing an interface to sell online insurance to understand that striking a balance between providing enough choice and not too much choice is a fine art.
+(There is a great chapter on this topic in Jing Xiao's Handbook of Consumer Finance.xii)

+A range of credit and store cards.
+Image by Mattes via Wikimedia Commons.

+The diversification of providers and services

 Throughout most of the twentieth century, consumer finance in established markets was dominated by retail banking.

 A combination of regulation and efficiency of scale meant that it was difficult for smaller players to establish a foothold in the market and so retail banking in any individual country tended to be dominated by a few major players.

 The result is that, today, government regulation is less concerned with limiting the number of retail banks (as was the case with, say, wildcat banking in the United States throughout the 19th century), and is more concerned with creating competition.

 This is particularly the case since the global financial crisis of 2008.
-For example, in the United Kingdom, the major four banks hold 77 percent of current accounts.9 Since the GFC there has been a move by government bodies to break up the holdings of the major banks,10 and there are discussions under way to introduce new legislation to increase the foothold of smaller retail banks and facilitate the establishment of a major new retail bank.11
+For example, in the United Kingdom, the major four banks hold 77 percent of current accounts.xiii

+Since the GFC there has been a move by government bodies to break up the holdings of the major banks,xiv and there are discussions under way to introduce new legislation to increase the foothold of smaller retail banks and facilitate the establishment of a major new retail bank.